MP 2 Image Manipulation II

 Your goal in this part of the MP is to make a scene composed of a collection of

 images.
-To do so, you will create a class Scene
+To do so, you will create a class Scene that will maintain an array

 an $$x$$-coordinate, and a $$y$$-coordinate.
 The member functions described